You need a sponsor licence to employ most types of workers from outside the UK, including Skilled Visa workers.

 Submitting the supporting documents

 Pre-COVID, the requirement was to post original or certified copies of the supporting documents.
-However, due to pandemic restrictions, sponsor licence applicants can now email their supporting documents to the Home Office in pdf format.
+Following pandemic restrictions, sponsor licence applicants can now email their supporting documents to the Home Office in pdf format.

 The documents have to be provided to the Home Office within five days of the application being submitted on the SMS, although this has been relaxed temporarily under emergency pandemic measures.